Programming-Systems-Lab/4156-Miniproject-2024-Students-Cplusplus/README.md

 # Welcome Students of 4156
 Please follow the assignment specifications on Courseworks when completing this project.

+SETUP:
-Used cpplint as the static analysis tool.
-After performing pip install cpplint, I went over to IndividualMiniProject/src and ran the command cpplint <file_name.cpp> for each of the files I had.
+-   Used cpplint as the style checker tool for Google's C++ standard.
+After performing "pip install cpplint", I went over to        IndividualMiniProject/src and ran the command cpplint <file_name.cpp> for each of the files I had.

+-   Used clang-tidy as the static analysis tool for my code.
+I performed "brew install llvm" first, then using one of the links I've referenced in README, I added the llvm/bin directory location to my PATH in .zshrc (export PATH="/usr/local/opt/llvm/bin:$PATH").
+This allowed "clang-tidy" to be recognized by the system, and then I proceeded to add
+    if(CLANG_TIDY_EXE)
+        set(CMAKE_CXX_CLANG_TIDY "${CLANG_TIDY_EXE};-checks=*;-quiet")
+    endif()
+to my CMakeLists.txt.
+Quick side note - I struggled for a while because running clang-tidy manually on my terminal for specific files worked fine, but it did not seem to change the outputs at all when I tried to build the executable using cmake.
+It turned out to be because I did not change any of the source files, so what I had to do was run the command "make clean" and then run "make" again from the build directory.

+CODE EXPLANATION: